FriendsOfEpub/eBookPerfChecklist/README.md

 The eBook Performance Checklist is part of the Blitz Project.
 It’s a progressive web app which aims is to help you boost your eBooks’ performance.

-It is currently in v.0.30 (Buggy Bungalow) and available [on this page](https://friendsofepub.github.io/eBookPerfChecklist/).
+It is currently in v.0.41 (Marble Marshmallow) and available [on this page](https://friendsofepub.github.io/eBookPerfChecklist/).

 ## Details